A Review of The Four Agreements

-Don Miguel Ruiz, author of the book The Four Agreements, shares ancient Toltec wisdom that everyday people can apply to modern life.
+Don Miguel Ruiz, author of the book The Four Agreements: A Practical Guide to Personal Freedom, shares ancient Toltec wisdom that everyday people can apply to modern life.
 The material in this book is relevant to mental health as its concepts mirror many aspects of cognitive behavioral therapy (CBT).
 CBT helps people change their thoughts and behaviors as a way of tackling mental health symptoms such as anxiety and depression.

 Ruiz, who was trained as a physician, had a near-death experience after a car accident.
 This experience changed his perspective and he decided to immerse himself in learning the wisdom of his ancestors, the Toltecs.
 He has shared the gift of his knowledge in his easily-digestible writings.